lepture/github-cards/README.md

 You need to find the perfect width and height yourself.

+Additional note: if you want to open links in new tab, add parameter `target=blank`.

 ### widget.js

 You can include the `widget.js` script, it will create the embed iframes